sethbrayman/demo/readme.md

 ### Prerequisites

-* MariaDB or Mysql installed and admin access.
+* MariaDB or Mysql installed with admin access.
 I used MariaDB.
 * A database management tool for the DB type you choose that can import CSV's.
-Most can, I used MySQL Workbench.
+I used MySQL Workbench.
-* A java IDE to run the application from, I used Intellij.
+* A java IDE to run the application.
+I used Intellij.
   *  Note: If you would rather deploy the WAR file, and know what you are doing, its located in the target directory.

 ### Installing

 1. Load the project into your IDE.
 Import it as a Maven project or equivalent for your IDE.
 2. Edit the application.properties file with your own connection string and credentials.
-3. Run the application, main method is in DemoApplication.java class.
-This will create a database called demo and a table called product.
+3. Run the application.
+Main method is in DemoApplication.java class.
+   * This will create a database called demo and a table called product.
-4. Import the contents of the Products.csv file into the demo.product table using whatever method you choose.
+4. Import the contents of the demo\src\main\resources\Products.csv file into the demo.product table using whatever method you choose.

 The data should now be accessible via the web browser or via a REST call.

 ### View

 I used the default address of localhost:8080 for the view.
-If everything went right and you don't have anything else running there that should show a table with the products and a search field.
+If everything went right, and you don't have anything else running there, that should show a table with the products and a search field.

 The search will look for a partial match on any data in any column, so be specific if you want to see a smaller subset i.e. if you search for "1" you are going to get matches on last solds, shelf lifes, xFors, and costs.